kevinveenbirkenbach/cymais/roles/pc-streaming-tools/README.md

 # PC-Streaming-Tools Role

 ## Overview
-This README is associated with the `pc-streaming-tools` role, part of the `computer-playbook` repository.
+This README is associated with the `pc-streaming-tools` role, part of the `cymais` repository.
 This role is focused on setting up essential tools for live streaming and video recording on personal computers.

 ## Role Tasks
 The `main.yml` file in the `pc-streaming-tools` role includes a task for installing a key streaming software: